Top 11 chocolate myths

 3. The sugar in chocolate causes hyperactivity

 Excessive sugar causes kids to jump off the walls, bounce off the ceiling, and generally mimic a rogue helicopter, right?
 So we thought.
 But more than a dozen good-quality studies have failed to find any link between sugar in children's diets and hyperactive behavior.
 Two theories: It’s the environment that creates the excitability (birthday parties, holidays, etc) and/or that the connection is simply in the minds of the parents expecting hyper behavior following sugar-fueled revelries.
+Of course, like adults, some kids are more sensitive to caffeine.
+It can affect their moods and impact sleep.

 4. People with diabetes have to give up chocolate

 Chocolate does not need to be completely avoided by people with diabetes.
 In fact, many are often surprised to learn that chocolate has a low glycemic index.
-Recent studies suggest that dark chocolate may actually improve insulin sensitivity in people with normal and high blood pressure and improve endothelial dysfunction in people with diabetes.
+Some studies suggest that dark chocolate may possibly improve insulin sensitivity in some people with diabetes.
 Of course, always check with your doctor before ripping open the Ritter wrapper.

 5. Chocolate causes tooth decay and cavities